 Course Material Production

-Faculty Support distributes materials via our materials distribution website.
+Faculty Support distributes materials via Canvas.
 Students may either order a bound and printed copy (for a fee) or download a PDF file (for free).
 If you submit an original electronic copy, students will be able to search the materials.
-Materials should be submitted to email@example.com.
-If you have additional questions or need further assistance, please contact Ronnie Rease (9286).
+If you have additional questions or need further assistance, please contact Ronnie Rease (x9286).